-20 FULL ORGANISATION STRUCTURE & STAFFING Appoint, review, revise and dismiss Board committees, including any joint committees directly accountable to the Board 21 FULL ORGANISATION STRUCTURE & STAFFING Appoint, equip, review and (where appropriate) dismiss the Chair and members of any committee, joint committee or Group set up by the Board 22 FULL ORGANISATION STRUCTURE & STAFFING Appoint, equip, review and (where appropriate) dismiss individuals appointed to represent the Board on outside bodies and groups 23 FULL ORGANISATION STRUCTURE & STAFFING Approve the terms of reference and reporting arrangements of all committees, joint-committees and groups established by the Board 25 FULL STRATEGY & PLANNING Determine HEIWs strategic aims, objectives and priorities 26 FULL STRATEGY & PLANNING Approve HEIW's annual business plan and three year plan setting out how HEIW will meet the requirements set out in the remit letter.
-27 FULL STRATEGY & PLANNING Approve HEIW's Risk Management Strategy and plans 28 FULL STRATEGY & PLANNING Approve HEIW's communication plan
+25 NO - Remuneration and Terms of Service Committee ORGANISATION STRUCTURE AND STAFFING Consider and approve redundancy and Early Release Applications, noting that where the settlement is £50,000 or above subsequent agreement of Welsh Government is required.
+26 FULL ORGANISATION STRUCTURE & STAFFING Approve, review, and revise DHCW's top level organisation structure and corporate policies 27 FULL ORGANISATION STRUCTURE & STAFFING Appoint, review, revise and dismiss Board committees, including any joint-committee directly accountable to the Board 28 FULL ORGANISATION STRUCTURE & STAFFING Appoint, equip, review and (where appropriate) dismiss the Chair and members of any committee, joint-committee or Group set up by the Board 29 FULL ORGANISATION STRUCTURE & STAFFING Appoint, equip, review and (where appropriate) dismiss individuals appointed to represent the Board on outside bodies and groups 30 FULL ORGANISATION STRUCTURE & STAFFING Approve the standing orders and terms of reference and reporting arrangements of all committees and groups established by the Board

-29 FULL STRATEGY & PLANNING Approve HEIWs partnership and stakeholder engagement and involvement strategies 30 FULL STRATEGY & PLANNING Approve the HEIWs key strategies and programmes related to: Workforce and Organisational Development Health education and training; Research/evaluation; Quality of education and training programmes; Leadership and career development for staff within NHS Wales; Workforce transformation & improvement; Infrastructure, including IM &T, Estates and Capital; Supporting delivery of 'A Healthier Wales including development of a high level strategic workforce plan for Wales in partnership with Social Care Wales.
-31 FULL STRATEGY & PLANNING Approve HEIW's budget and financial framework (including overall distribution of the financial allocation) 32 FULL STRATEGY & PLANNING Proposed commissioning and contract variations on education and training greements before submission of recommendation to Welsh Government for Cabinet Secretary approval in accordance with delegations set on in the Financial Delegations 33 FULL STRATEGY & PLANNING Approve individual contracts (other than NHS contracts) above the limit delegated to the Chief Executive set out in the Financial Delegations 34 FULL PERFORMANCE & ASSURANCE Approve HEIW's internal audit and assurance arrangements 35 FULL PERFORMANCE & ASSURANCE Receive reports from HEIW's Executive on progress and performance in the delivery of HEIW's strategic aims, objectives and priorities and approve action required, including improvement plans 36 FULL PERFORMANCE & ASSURANCE Receive assurance reports from the Board's committees, groups and other internal sources on HEIW's performance and approve action required, including improvement plans
+31 FULL OPERATING ARRANGEMENTS Approve individual compensation payments in line with the provisions of Annex 4 to Chapter 6 of the Welsh Government Manual for Accounts 32 FULL OPERATING ARRANGEMENTS Approve individual cases for the write off of losses or making of special payments above the limits of delegation to the Chief Executive and officers 33 FULL OPERATING ARRANGEMENTS Approve proposals for action on litigation on behalf of DHCW 34 FULL STRATEGY & PLANNING Approve individual contracts (other than NHS contracts) above the limit delegated to the Chief Executive set out in the Standing Financial Instructions and Scheme of Delegation 35 FULL PERFORMANCE & ASSURANCE Approve DHCW's internal audit and assurance arrangements 36 FULL PERFORMANCE & ASSURANCE Receive reports from DHCW's Executive on progress and performance in the delivery of DHCW's strategic aims, objectives and priorities and approve action required, including improvement plans, as appropriate 37 FULL PERFORMANCE & ASSURANCE Receive assurance reports from the Board's committees, groups and other internal sources on DHCW's performance and approve action required, including improvement plans, as appropriate

-37 FULL PERFORMANCE & ASSURANCE Receive reports on HEIW's performance produced by external auditors, regulators and inspectors that raise issue or concerns impacting on HEIW's ability to achieve its aims and objectives and approve action required, including improvement plans, taking account of the advice of Board Committees (as appropriate) 38 FULL PERFORMANCE & ASSURANCE Receive the annual opinion of HEIW's Chief Internal Auditor and approve action required, including improvement plans 39 FULL PERFORMANCE & ASSURANCE Receive the annual audit report from HEIW's external auditor and approve action required, including improvement plans 40 FULL PERFORMANCE & ASSURANCE Receive the annual opinion on HEIW's performance against appropriate Health and Care Standards for Wales and approve action required, including improvement plans 41 FULL REPORTING Approve HEIW's Reporting Arrangements, including reports on activity and performance to partners and stakeholders and nationally to the Welsh Government 42 FULL REPORTING Receive, approve and ensure the publication of HEIW reports, including its Annual Report & Accounts
+38 FULL PERFORMANCE & ASSURANCE Receive reports on DHCW's performance produced by external auditors, regulators and inspectors that raise significant issues or concerns impacting on DHCW's ability to achieve its aims and objectives and approve action required, including improvement plans, taking account of the advice of Board Committees (as appropriate) 39 FULL PERFORMANCE & ASSURANCE Receive the annual opinion of DHCW's Chief Internal Auditor and approve action required, including improvement plans 40 FULL PERFORMANCE & ASSURANCE Receive the annual management report from the Auditor General for Wales and approve action required, including improvement plans 41 FULL PERFORMANCE & ASSURANCE Receive assurance regarding the organisations performance against appropriate Health and Care Standards for Wales approving required action, including improvement plans.
+42 FULL REPORTING Approve DHCW's Reporting Arrangements, including reports on activity and performance to partners and stakeholders and nationally to the Welsh Government where required.
+43 FULL REPORTING Receive, approve and ensure the publication of DHCW reports, including its Annual Report and annual financial accounts in accordance with directions and guidance issued.

-ADDI ADDITIONAL AREAS OF RESPONSIBILITY DELEGATED TO CHAIR, VICE CHAIR AND INDEPENDENT MEMBERS
+ADDI [] ADDITIONAL AREAS OF RESPONSIBILITY DELEGATED TO CHAIR, VICE CHAIR AND INDEPENDENT MEMBERS

 CHAIR

 VICE CHAIR

+CHAMPION/

+NOMINATED

-CHAMPION/ NOMINATED LEAD
+LEAD